symbiotic-engineering/Aquaculture/README.md

 The project is part of research in the Symbiotic Engineering Analysis (SEA) Lab and has been submitted to the Oceans 2023.

 ## Authors
-- Arezoo Hasankhani, ah844@cornell.edu (Point of contact)
-- Gabriel Ewig, gre27@cornell.edu
+- Gabriel Ewig, gre27@cornell.edu (Point of contact)
-- Rebecca McCabe, rgm222@cornell.edu
+- Arezoo Hasankhani, ah844@cornell.edu
 - Eugene Thome Won, etw36@cornell.edu
 - Maha Haji, maha@cornell.edu